alexandertrefz/essence/packages/website/diagnostics.md

 **Quick Fix — "Change to 'X'":** replaces the name with the suggestion, when there is one.

+### `default-references-later-parameter`

+A Parameter's `= expression` default read a Parameter declared after it.
+A default may read `@`, the Parameters to its left, and anything the Declaration is written inside — that is the order the Parameters are declared in, and the order the values are worked out in at every call.
+Move the Parameter it reads in front of the one whose default reads it, or write the value out.

+The Parameters of a Declaration are barred from its defaults by NAME, so this is reported even where something outside the Declaration happens to spell the same name.
+It has to be: the value that would be read at run time is the Parameter, which has nothing in it yet, and not the Constant that shares its name.

+### `default-references-own-parameter`

+A Parameter's `= expression` default read the Parameter it is written on.
+The default is what that Parameter is bound to when a call leaves the Argument out, so it can not read the Parameter it is deciding.
+Write the value out, or rename the Parameter so it does not spell what the default reads.

+### `default-references-pattern-binding`

+A Parameter's `= expression` default read a name a Pattern in the same Parameter list binds.
+A Pattern desugars into Constants at the head of the BODY, and every default is worked out before the body's first Statement runs, so the name has nothing behind it there.
+Read the member off the Parameter itself, or write the value out.

 ### `unknown-type`

 A Type that was never declared, used in a Type position.